It’s Clean Air Day on June 20, which offers a great opportunity to get the kids thinking about air pollution and the environment as a whole.

 One of the best ways to help children understand for themselves the importance of being a little more eco-friendly is through fun.
 So here’s our pick of the top ‘green’ days out in the region, to give the kids a chance to enjoy some family time in an environmentally, educational way.

 With miles of carefully conserved stunning sandy beaches, and one of only 17 red squirrel strongholds in the north of England, National Trust Formby is a fantastic place to show children why it’s so important to live in an environmentally friendly way.
-Sign up to join one of the Marine Conservation Society’s regular Beachwatch litter picking events here or explore the shore on a Treasures and Castles beach hunt – there are plenty of ways to learn while having fun at this beautiful part of the Sefton coastline.
+Sign up to join one of the Marine Conservation Society’s regular Beachwatch litter picking events here – there are plenty of ways to learn while having fun at this beautiful part of the Sefton coastline.

 Nearest station: Freshfield